Art Museum of Georgia: History

 A predecessor of the present-day museum, the National Art Gallery, was opened through the efforts of Western-educated young Georgian artists in Tbilisi (Tiflis) on February 1, 1920.
 Out of it grew the Central Museum of Fine Arts, which was opened in Tbilisi in August 1923.
 Additional material came from various smaller collections.
 At the end of 1932, the museum was relocated in the center of the old city on the site of the 13th-century Metekhi church.

 In 1945, following a special agreement between the Soviet and French governments, numerous works of art constituting the National Treasury of Georgia – manuscripts, metalwork, jewelry, enamels, paintings – evacuated by the Georgian government-in-exile following the 1921 Red Army invasion, were returned to Tbilisi and added to the museum’s collection.
 The eminent Georgian art historian Shalva Amiranashvili (after whom the museum is currently named), who was to head the museum for more than thirty years, played an important role in the formation of the collection.

 The museum became officially known as the Art Museum of Georgia in 1950, the same year that it moved to the building it now occupies.
-Built in 1838 in neoclassic style, the building housed a theological seminary in the Imperial Russian period.
+Built in 1838 in neoclassic style, the building housed the Tiflis Theological Seminary during the Imperial Russian period.

 The museum was placed, at the end of 2004, under the joint administration with several other museums, forming the Georgian National Museum.